I’ve Got Lyme Art Association Disease

 May 18, 2011

-It’s unfortunate that the Lymes of Connecticut (Old Lyme, Lyme and East Lyme are real towns, Hadlyme is part of one of them.
+It’s unfortunate that the Lymes of Connecticut (Old Lyme, Lyme and East Lyme are real towns, Hadlyme is not and is actually not even part of one of them.
 And while I’m stuck in this parenthetical, I might as well mention that Lyme is a rare zero-museum town.
-But as I was saying…) it’s unfortunate that the Lyme name is associated with deer ticks and the often debilitating disease they carry.
-Because before Lyme Disease, Lyme was better known as a very important artist’s colony.
+But as I was saying…) it’s unfortunate that the Lyme name is associated with deer ticks and the disease they carry.
+Because before Lyme Disease, Old Lyme was better known as a very important artist’s colony.

 It really is a lovely area of the state and I’ve gained an appreciation for it.
 The Lymes have a slightly different tenor to them than the other shore towns.
 They aren’t beach towns so much as they are art towns.
 I don’t know how towns “feel” like art towns, but Old Lyme somehow does.

 I visited the Lyme Art Association on a perfectly drizzly impressionistic day.
 The building is mere yards from I-95 on a fairly busy road, but somehow doesn’t feel that way.
 The building is divided into a few different well-worn gallery spaces, plus a tiny little room which houses some of the Association’s historical artifacts.
 This room also serves as an office of some sort, so while the woman in there was more than friendly, it also felt kind of odd poking around.

 Now is when we cut and paste from the Association’s website: